 The smartification of your home may be inevitable.

 In 2015, the average Australian household had nine connected devices.
-Last year it was 17, and by 2022 it's expected to reach 37.
+It was 17 in 2018, and by 2022 it's expected to reach 37.
 That's a four-fold increase in seven years.

 Many of these new gadgets will be part of the internet of things – household appliances made 'smart' through internet connectivity or by connecting to other smart devices via your Wi-Fi router.
 A smart home can have many or just a few of these gadgets.
 With each one you add, your home gets more connected.

 In days gone by, IoT devices were largely limited to simple commands such as turning on and off, setting temperatures, alarms and so on.
 These functions were also only available in a handful of proprietary products.
 You had to access each of your gadgets via different apps, and many of them didn't work with both Android and iOS (iPhones and iPads).